We all want to make our money grow as much as possible. Some invest in their business, others in stock, and many in bank accounts.

 What is the account balance at the end of two years?

-The equation we looked in the previous section doesn’t take into consideration Miguel’s monthly deposit of $500.
+The equation we looked at in the previous section doesn’t consider Miguel’s monthly deposit of $500.
 But the online calculator at Investor.gov does.
 With the online calculator, we determine the ending balance is $13,133.75.
-The total amount of Miguel contributed was $13,000.
+The total amount Miguel contributed was $13,000.
 He earned $133.75 in interest.

 Start Compounding Interest!

 Compound interest accounts can provide your business with the assistance it needs to grow.
-The best part of all is that money can snowball in these accounts without any work from yourself.
+The best part of all is that money can snowball into these accounts without any work from yourself.

 Besides compound interest accounts, a business loan could provide the financial aid you need.
-Camino Financial operates on the principal, “No Business Left Behind.”
+Camino Financial operates on the principle, “No Business Left Behind.”